 Covid-19 effect on tenant evictions

 With the current legislation in place to protect tenants during the pandemic, there are a lot more regulations in place around evictions and this can slow down the process.

 Another issue is that there are significant delays at court with a backlog of cases so this can take 8-10 weeks to have a case heard.

-Is it legal to evict a tenant without a court order?
+Is it legal to evict tenants without a court order?

-You do need to follow the legal processes to evict a tenant or you could be found to be guilty of illegal eviction.
-This is where you evict the tenant without a court order, don’t give them the right amount of notice or do something like changing the locks.
+You do need to follow the legal processes to remove a tenant or you could be found to be guilty of illegal eviction.
+This is where you remove the tenant without a court order, don’t give them the right amount of notice or do something like changing the locks.